segmentio/segment-docs/src/engage/campaigns/mobile-push/push-campaigns.md

 ## How Engage campaigns work

 Twilio Engage uses Journeys to campaigns.
-With Journeys, you add conditions and steps that trigger actions like sending an email, an SMS, or a push notification.
+With Journeys, you add conditions and steps that trigger actions like sending an email, an SMS, or a mobile push.

 You’ll build and then send your campaign in three stages: